 Book in for holistic Ila treatments: glow-giving facials, detoxifying body scrubs, bespoke massages and relaxing reflexology sessions.
 There are three treatment rooms, a sauna, a steam room and a hydrotherapy pool that looks out over the heated outdoor pool and gardens.

 Bring your most fetching swimwear and outdoor gear suitable for genteel countryside rambles.

 Common areas (the bar, restaurant and meeting rooms) are on the ground floor, along with some of the guest rooms – but they’re not specifically adapted for wheelchair users.

-Pets are welcome in most rooms (except Classic Doubles) for £25 a night.
+Pets are welcome in all rooms for £25 a night.
 A dog bed, food bowls and a box full of treats will be waiting for your canine companion.
 When booking, please reach out to Smith24 to let them know you'll be bringing your dog.
 See more pet-friendly hotels in Bath.

 Ask for a table at the back of the restaurant next to the window with a view of the garden.